Bikatr7/CS4420ClassCode/project3/README.txt

 Client certificate:
 openssl req -x509 -newkey rsa:2048 -nodes -keyout certs/client.key -out certs/client.crt -days 365 -subj "/C=US/ST=Colorado/L=Colorado Springs/O=UCCS/CN=client"

-These certificates are already included in the certs/ directory.
+These certificates are already included in the certs/ directory, but if they are not please generate them.

 Summary of things Handled: